gelatinescreams/gelatinescreams.github.io/README.md

   * **NEW: Double tap empty space in rack view to quickly exit to topology view**
 * Responsive layout that adapts to screen orientation
 * Optimized for phones, tablets, and foldable devices
-* Haptic feedback (vibration) for important touch actions on supported devices
 * Smart gesture detection prevents accidental actions during panning

 ### Keyboard Shortcuts